 Extracurricular dance activities at MIT are sponsored by the Folk Dance Club, Tech Squares, Ballroom Dancing Club, Dance Troupe, and various international student groups, providing regular opportunities for dancers at all levels of ability.
 Access their websites via http://theaterarts.mit.edu/.

-MIT's Program in Writing and Humanistic Studies offers courses in fiction, nonfiction prose, poetry, science writing, and digital media, taught by award-winning faculty.
+MIT's Comparative Media Studies/Writing Program offers courses in fiction, nonfiction prose, poetry, science writing, and digital media, taught by award-winning faculty.
 The Writers Series, Poetry@MIT series, and the Visiting Artists Program frequently present readings and lectures by renowned writers.
 For more information, call 617-253-7894 or visit http://writing.mit.edu/.
 The Literature Section maintains a level of excellence and innovation as it remains responsive to MIT's distinctive intellectual environment.
 Its Pleasures in Poetry session meets each weekday during IAP, bringing together faculty, staff, students, and others from the community who share a love of poetry.
-It also sponsors readings by visiting authors which are open to the MIT community as well as the public.
+It also sponsors readings by visiting authors that are open to the MIT community as well as the public.
 Literature, along with the MIT Libraries, sponsors the MIT Literary Society, an undergraduate reading group that focuses on literary discussion outside the classroom.
 Students may contribute their own writings to a variety of campus publications, as well as compete for annual writing prizes awarded in several categories.
 For more information, call 617-253-7894 or visit http://lit.mit.edu/.

 An international leader in the development of innovative digital media and information technologies, MIT's Media Lab is a uniquely flexible organization where faculty members, research staff, and students from numerous, seemingly unrelated disciplines work together "atelier style," doing the things that conventional wisdom says can't or shouldn't be done.
 The goal is to develop technologies and concepts that foster creativity—empowering people of all ages, from all walks of life, in all societies, to design and invent new possibilities for themselves and the communities around them.